This self portrait exhibited at the Huntington Beach Art Center's annual "Centered on the Center" 2019.

-Super stoked to finally finish this self portrait that I started while attending Pasadena City College.
-This piece had been sitting in purgatory for too long, until addition of this rose/copper colored gold leaf.
+Stoked to finally finish this self portrait that I started while attending Pasadena City College.
+This piece had been sitting in purgatory for far too long, then began work on its completion with addition of this rose/copper gold leaf.

 The colors used were: Lamp black, Titanium white, English red, Yellow orange, Zinc yellow hue and Alizarin Crimson.